 It is important to understand that moving companies do not offer insurance.
 They offer a level of liability for loss or damage called “valuation.”
 Though the mechanics of valuation are similar to insurance, there are differences.
 If you would like a more technical definition of valuation you can find it in this description on the Federal Motor Carrier Safety Administration website.

 Breaking it down in simpler terms, a valuation agreement details how the replacement value is determined if an item is lost or irreparably damaged.
 Let’s use an example of nice living room chair that retails for $420 at the specialty furniture store.

 If that chair went missing and the agreement between you and your mover was a basic valuation, which is included in the cost of the move, the valuation of the replacement cost will be $.60 per pound.
 A chair of this type will probably be around 70 lbs, so you will receive $42 in compensation for the missing chair.
 Comparing that to your receipt from the specialty furniture store immediately shows the problem with basic valuation for individual items.

 Alternatively, if you purchased full valuation with deductible you would have paid an additional amount for the mover to assume a higher level of liability.
-At Majestic deductibles come in increments from $250 to $1000.
-If you had chosen a $250 deductible then you would be compensated $170 for replacement of the chair assuming that chair was the only piece that was damaged.
+If you had chose full valuation with a $500 deductible then you would be compensated $170 for replacement of the chair assuming that chair was the only piece that was damaged.

 The cost for full valuation depends on the value of the total load and the deductible chosen.
 A typical full 26 foot truck would have around 10,500 lbs of goods with an average value of $63,000.
-Majestic’s current pricing on a $63,000 load would be:
+Majestic’s current pricing on a $63,000 load would be $945.

 So is it worth it to pay for higher liability?
 It depends on if you look at your load piece by piece or as a total load.
 The mistake people make is they think they are buying insurance for individual items.
 Not so, and let’s go back to our chair example compared to the total load to illustrate.